Republished June 29, 2022

-These approvals are allowed until the end of December 2021, as this is a trial policy.
+These approvals are allowed until August 31, 2022 .
 Please note: Managers have the ability to revoke the approval at any time due to insufficient performance, operational needs of the unit or a handful of other business reasons.
-Managers can also specify a check-in/review period between approval date and the end of the year (i.e – every 14 or 30 days).
+Managers can also specify a check-in/review period (i.e – every 14 or 30 days).

 Typically, 30 days notice would be provided.
 However, it may be shortened in cases of operational needs or emergency (i.e. sudden increase in volume of work in unit or someone needs to be out on unplanned sick leave and coverage is needed).

 Yes, denials will need to be submitted to HR for tracking, as we will send out information to the employee and inform them about the appeal process.

 This policy speaks to working remotely on a consistent and predictable schedule.
 Asking for a remote work situation in the event of inclement weather is outside of this policy as it is intermittent and cannot be planned for on a routine basis.
 Leaving the workplace for two hours per day to get children on and off a bus is also outside the telecommuting policy.
 This is because employees are not working while gathering children from school.
 A better option for this situation would be an arrangement with flexible start and stop times for their workday.
 Another alternative might be to offer a half day arrangement where they work remotely every afternoon to get children off the bus, in which case this form should be utilized.
 We have added additional categories to our form to enable employees to request these types of arrangements.